-To consider as part of assessment

-- a.
-Circumstances or vulnerabilities or actual discrimination against the tenant or tenants. (age, illness, language, ability to communicate, young children, disabilities or in relation to any protected characteristic (Equalities Act 2010) - Tenant's views about the impact that the offence has had on them. - c.
-The extent to which other people in the community have been affected, for example, because of anti-social behaviour, excessive noise and damage to adjoining properties. - d. was more than one other household affected, - e.
-The level of actual or potential physiological or physical impact on tenant(s) and third parties? - f.
-What regulation, legislation, statutory guidance or industry practice governed the circumstances of the offence? - g. has the level of trust been breached and have landlord actions impacted on sector?
+To consider a as part of assessment Significant.
+Serious adverse effect(s) on individual(s) and/or having a widespread impact b.
+Circumstances or vulnerabilities or actual discrimination against the tenant or tenants. (age, illness, language, ability to communicate, young children, disabilities or in relation to any protected characteristic (Equalities Act 2010) Tenant's views about the impact that the offence has had on them.
+The extent to which other people in the community have been affected, for example, because of anti-social behaviour, excessive noise and damage to adjoining Significant risk of an adverse effect on individual(s) - including where persons are vulnerable Significant disregard of Regulator or legitimate industry role with significant deceit High Adverse effect on individual(s) (not amounting to significant) High risk of an adverse effect on individual(s) or high risk of serious adverse effect, some vulnerabilities.
+Regulator and/or legitimate industry substantially undermined by offender's activities properties. was more than one other household affected, The level of actual or potential physiological or physical Consumer/tenant misled Moderate Moderate risk of an adverse effect on individual(s) (not amounting to low f. practice governed the circumstances of the offence? risk) Public misled but little or no risk of actual adverse effect on individual(s) g. has the level of trust been breached and have landlord actions impacted on sector?
+Low risk of an adverse effect on individual(s) Public misled but little or no risk of actual adverse effect on individual(s)